-- Change the mode to Edit Private or Edit Exclusive. - 2.
-Navigate to security " virtualswitch-filter " virtualswitch " {name} " rule " {rule} " in-interface|out-interface, where {name} is the name of the virtual switch filter and {rule} is the name of the rule.
-The Rules on an in-interface virtualswitch rable appears.
+- 1. Change the mode to Edit Private or Edit Exclusive. - Navigate to security " virtualswitch-filter " virtualswitch " {name} " rule " {rule} " in-interface|outinterface, where {name} is the name of the virtual switch filter and {rule} is the name of the rule.
+The Rules on an in-interface virtualswitchor Rules on an out-interface virtualswitch table appears.